BrianGardnerAtl/website/_drafts/compose_simple_state.md

 <img class="post-image" src="/assets/images/compose_4/action_row_counts_hidden.png" alt="Preview pane showing the tweet view with the zero counts hidden"/>

 With that, the simple state implementation is complete.
-Currently all of the data displayed is static.
-Over the next couple blog posts the `Comment`, `Like`, and `Retweet` components will be implemented.
-The like and retweet will toggle on and off and comment will increment the count since users can comment multiple times on the same Tweet.
+Over the next couple blog posts the `Comment`, `Like`, and `Retweet` components will be able to update the view state.
+The like and retweet will toggle on and off, and comment will increment the count since users can comment multiple times on the same Tweet.

 Thanks for reading and stay tuned for more!